 Emerging in 2014, ISIL was formed when Emir Abu Bakr al-Baghdadi declared an Islamic Caliphate in parts of Iraq and Syria, following significant territorial gains in northern Iraq.
 Since then, ISIL has been responsible for 27,947 terrorist deaths.
 Of these, 80 per cent were in Iraq and 17 per cent in Syria.

-The latest Global Terrorism Index finds the regional and global spread of ISIL attacks is declining.
+The 2019 Global Terrorism Index finds the regional and global spread of ISIL attacks is declining.
 In 2018, ISIL was only active in five countries, compared to fifteen countries in 2016.
 By the beginning of 2018, ISIL had lost approximately 95 per cent of its territory, including the strategic city of Mosul.
 In Mosul, ISIL-perpetrated attacks decreased by 95 per cent over the prior year, with just 12 recorded attacks in 2018.

 ISIL’s defeat in Iraq and Syria has left governments worldwide grappling with radicalised nationals who left their countries to join the group.
 Thousands of foreign fighters are currently detained in a war zone by Syrian Democratic Forces, with most governments unwilling to repatriate them.
 Of the 41,490 total recorded foreign fighters, only 18 per cent have returned to their countries of origin.